DBox2: Linux on the Dbox-2

 Since 1997 an alternative operating system has been available for the predecessor of the Dbox2, the Dbox.
 This was DVB98 (later DVB2000), developed by a single programmer.
 Despite programming the hardware directly using machine code, DVB2000 is superior in many respects relative to the original software.

 For the DBox2, an effort was created to port the Linux operating system.
 This is now the most popular choice.
 Installation involves first putting the box into its debug-mode, a mode intended for internal development.
 It is then possible to take a backup copy of the original operating system (including vital micro-code images for the MPEG decoder chipset) and flash an image based on Linux to the device.

 In addition to the Linux kernel and drivers, a significant amount of code is needed to allow the DBox2 to function as a digital receiver.
 This code is all maintained under a single open-source project - TuxBox.
 There is, however, a choice of user-interfaces that can be used, the most popular being Neutrino and Enigma.
 Enigma is also used on the Dreambox.

 Hardware upgrades

-The DBox2 does not have a hard disk or other internal storage.
+The DBox2 does not have a hard disk drive or other internal storage.
 Modules have however become available for attaching IDE hard drives and SATA hard drives and MMC and SD flash memory cards.
 Support for these is included in some software distributions.